Updated on April 6, 2021

 The 2021 AIDL Summer Diplomacy & Leadership Workshop

 The workshop will be interactive and allow time for questions and discussion after each presenter.
 Students who are accepted to attend and who successfully complete the entire worshop will receive an AIDL Certificate recognizing them as part of the 6th AIDL Cohort.
 Parts of the workshop will focus on Leadership (and good citizenship) and other parts will deal with Diplomacy (and international issues).
-There is a possibility that the 2021 workshop will return to the Emory University campus if the danger of the Covid-19 pandemic is over.
-Otherwise the workshop will again be held virtually using Zoom as it was in 2020.
-The very tentative dates are Mondays through Fridays during the weeks of July 5 - July 9 and July 12 - July 16, 2021.
+The workshop will again be held virtually over two weeks using Zoom as it was in 2020.
+The tentative dates are Mondays through Fridays during the weeks of July 5 - July 9 and July 12 - July 16, 2021.
 Most days will be 9 AM until 3 PM with a long lunch and breaks between sessions, although there may be a few days that start later or finish earlier, depending on the availability of speakers.
 Students must commit to participating in the entire workshop and attending all sessions.

 Admission to the 2021 Summer Diplomacy & Leadership Workshop

-The 2021 workshop will be free to all students who are accepted, but students must have internet and computer access if the decision is made to hold the workshop virtually.
-If the workshop is held on the Emory University campus, students must provide their own meals and transportation.
+The 2021 workshop will be free to all students who are accepted, but students must have internet and computer access, since the workshop is virtual.
 The Institute reserves the right to cancel parts or all of the workshop if circumstances warrant.
 Participants are expected to be on best behavior at all times.
-All participants and/or guardians will be asked to sign a liability waiver/permission sheet which spells out rules of conduct.
+All participants and their guardians will be asked to sign a liability waiver/permission sheet which spells out rules of conduct.
 The workshops will be non-partisan, inclusive, and respectful of different cultures and religions.
 Due to the large number of expected applicants, it is possible that not all students will be accepted.

 If you are interested in this workshop, click on the link in red below and complete the entire application request form.
 This will allow us to keep in touch with you with updates and to send you the actual application.
 You will receive the actual application after your request has been processed.
 The deadline for requesting an application is April 30, 2021.

 (Don't forget to hit "Submit"!)